jahewson/elm-graphql/README.md

-### ⚠ UNDER DEVELOPMENT ⚠
+⚠ This is a work in progress!

 ---

 # elm-graphql

 `elm-graphql` aims to generate Elm code for making GraphQL queries in a type-safe manner.
-It's being developed at the bi-weekly [Elm Hackathon](http://www.meetup.com/Elm-user-group-SF/).
+It's being developed at the bimonthly [Elm Hackathon](http://www.meetup.com/Elm-user-group-SF/).
 Contributions are welcome.

 This prototype consists of a code generator which takes GraphQL schema and named queries in a